 - Limiting your number of sex partners

 - Using a latex condom during each sexual contact

 - Not having sex with anyone who has any unusual sores or discharge in the genital area

 If you're diagnosed with a sexually transmitted infection, stop having sex until after you've completed treatment.
-That way you can avoid passing the infection to your partner.
 Ask your doctor when it's safe to have sex again.